liyaxuanliyaxuan/Worldeval/README.md

 ## Acknowledgement
 We build our project based on:
-- [WAN2.1](https://github.com/Wan-Video/Wan2.1): a comprehensive and open suite of video foundation models that pushes the boundaries of video generation
+- [WAN2.1](https://github.com/Wan-Video/Wan2.1): a comprehensive and open suite of video foundation models that pushes the boundaries of video generation.
-- [DiffSynth Studio](https://github.com/modelscope/DiffSynth-Studio): an open-source project aimed at exploring innovations in AIGC technology
+- [DiffSynth Studio](https://github.com/modelscope/DiffSynth-Studio): an open-source project aimed at exploring innovations in AIGC technology, licensed under the Apache License 2.0.
+Significant modifications have been made by worldeval, including:
+  - Process robot data
+  - Train with latent action
+  - Inference with latent action

+This project contains code licensed under:
+- Apache License 2.0 (from the original project)
+- MIT License (for modifications made by worldeval)

 <!-- ## Citation